THE COMPANY’S HISTORY & OUR CRAFTSMEN

 The Passing Of Geoffrey Parker

 Of course at the core of the Company are the men and women who have learnt from the skills handed down by Geoffrey and subsequent members of his highly skilled team over the years.
-Some of our team have brought with them skills learnt elsewhere in the leather trade which has been shared and embellished further while working within our workshops.
+Some of our team have brought with them skills learnt elsewhere in the luxury leather work trade which has been shared and embellished further while working within our workshops.

 All design work is undertaken “in-house”, the artwork is often digitally produced now, but many products still start with a sketch on the “back of an envelope” which is turned into something amazing.